Shahid1Malik/Shahid1Malik/README.md

 I’m a **Full-Stack Software Developer** and **AI/ML Engineer**, currently completing my Master's in Computer Science at **Saint Louis University**.
 I specialize in developing scalable, intelligent applications using modern frameworks and AI technologies.

-- 🔬 Former Graduate Research Assistant at [SLU AIRLab](https://www.airlab-slu.com/)
+- 🔬 Graduate Research Assistant at [SLU AIRLab](https://www.airlab-slu.com/)
 - 🧠 Experienced in integrating AI models with full-stack platforms
 - 🛠 Passionate about building robust, clean, and production-ready systems